 You can get a low details person to work right over what the high details individual initiated.
 Just that for that too, the involvement of high details person would be crucial.

-2. Low details people can be distracting and might get on the nerves of high details people
+2. Low details people vs high details people

 I remember myself driving a college senior crazy while we were working on managing a college event.
 The reason was that to him all details mattered.
 He cared about not just the cloth or the fabric, but the compositions of the strands of each fibre inside the fabric.